Last update 13.10.2017 | First published 24.5.2004

 |120 km/h||131 km/h|

-February 2015: There is now a new margin of error in all radar measurements, both fixed and mobile.
+There is a margin of error in all radar measurements, both fixed and mobile.
 On roads with a speed limit between 30km/h and 90 km/h, the drivers can be fined when they drive more than 7 km/h over the limit.
 On roads with speed limits of 100 km/h or more, the margin of error is 7%.

 In addition, all mobile radars will now be visible to the drivers.
 The aim is to make drivers respect the limits (other countries often try to hide their mobile checkpoints).